 Joshua D. Shulman, Esq.
-(Vice Chair), Attorney, Shulman & Shabbick (He, Him, His)
+(Vice Chair)

-Josh was born and raised in the Lehigh Valley, and has proudly called Bethlehem his home for over ten years.
-During that time he has been practicing law at Shulman & Shabbick, and currently also serves as an Assistant Solicitor for Northampton County where he passionately gets to support the aging, children, the developmentally disabled, and those in need of mental health services.
-He has been an active participant in and supporter of the Center’s LGBT legal clinic from its inception.
-Josh is honored to serve on the Board of Directors for Bradbury-Sullivan LGBT Community Center and is committed to helping it grow and prosper.
+Josh was born and raised in the Lehigh Valley, proudly calling Bethlehem home for more than ten years.
+During that time, he has been practicing law at Shulman Law Office PC and currently serves as an Assistant Solicitor for Northampton County, where he passionately gets to support the aging, children, the developmentally disabled, and those in need of mental health services.
+He has been an active participant in and supporter of the center’s free LGBTQ+ legal clinic from its inception.
+Josh is honored to serve on the center's board and is committed to helping it grow and prosper.

 Senior Vice President of Finance and Administration, Funders for LGBTQ Issues

 As Senior Vice President of Finance and Administration, Marvin mixes strategy, business efficiency, and analytical prowess insights at Funders for LGBTQ Issues.
 Using racial, economic, gender, social justice lenses, he's been at the helm of operationalizing the mission and values for the organization's finance, human resources, information technology, conference management, administration, and infrastructure.
 Marvin is proud to uplift the center's daily work on the front lines and support it on a national level for the regional and national LGBTQ+ movement.
 He also serves on CenterLink, the board of 200+ LGBT Community Centers.
 Marvin resides in Bethlehem with his husband George.